pstrh/pub/README.md

-# pub
+# Publications, articles, links and references

-Publications, articles, links and references
+Links and references of the JavaMagazin article: [A short history of JavaScript](javamagazin-short-history-of-javascript/README.md)